 No. Name Room No. Phone Extension E-mail Address 1.
-Dr. Norhaniza Amil 151 2215 norhaniza_amil@usm.my 2.
-Dr. Khozema Ahmed Ali 147 2235 khozema@usm.my
+Ts.
+Dr. Mohd Hafiidz Jaafar 121 2107 mhafiidz@usm.my 2.
+Dr. Widad Fadhullah 152 5202 widad@usm.my

-General Educational Goal & Objectives
+Programme Educational Goal & Objectives

-The general goal of Bachelor of Technology degree programme is to produce graduates who have specialised expertise in their respective technologies (Food, Bioprocess, Environment, and Bioresource) to meet the employment needs of the country for various related industries/agencies.
+The goal of the Bachelor of Technology (Honours) (Environment) degree programme is to produce graduates who have specialised expertise, solid knowledge, critical thinking, creative, research skills in the field of Environmental Technology to meet the employable needs of the country in various related industries or agencies and graduates and able to lead the community for sustainable national development.

-Therefore, the academic programmes are designed to produce graduates who:
+Therefore, the Bachelor of Technology (Honours) (Environment) degree programme is designed to produce graduates: